Łódź: Second World War (1939–1945)

-Contemporary times (1945–present)
+Post World War II (1945–1989)

-Following the end of the Second World War, Łódź informally and temporarily took over the functions of Poland's capital, and most of the government and country administration resided in the city prior to Warsaw's reconstruction. Łódź also experienced an influx of refugees from eastern territories annexed by the Soviet Union; many migrated into its suburbs and occupied empty – formerly Jewish – properties.
-Under the Polish People's Republic, the city's industry and private companies were nationalised.
+Following liberation by Soviet forces on 19 January 1945, and the end of the World War II, Łódź informally and temporarily took over the functions of Poland's capital, and most of the government and country administration resided in the city prior to the reconstruction of Warsaw.

+Łódź also experienced an influx of refugees from Kresy.
+Many migrated into the suburbs and occupied the empty properties.
+Under the Polish People's Republic, the city's industry and private companies were subject to nationalisation.
 On 24 May 1945, the University of Łódź was inaugurated.
 On 8 March 1948, the National Film School was opened, later becoming Poland's primary academy of drama and cinema.

-Post-war spatial and urban planning was conducted in accordance with the Athens Charter, where the population from the old core was relocated into new residential zones.
+The spatial and urban planning after World War II was conducted in accordance with the Athens Charter, where the population from the old core was relocated into new residential areas.
 However, as a result, the inner-city and historical areas fell in significance and degenerated into a slum.
-A number of extensive panel block housing estates (including Retkinia, Teofilów, Widzew, Radogoszcz and Chojny) were constructed between 1960 and 1990, covering an area of almost 30 km2 and accommodating a large part of the populace.
+A number of extensive panel block housing estates were constructed, including Retkinia, Teofilów, Widzew, Radogoszcz, and Chojny.
+These block housing estates were constructed between 1960 and 1990, covering an area of almost 30 km2 and accommodating a large part of the populace.

 In mid-1981 Łódź became famous for its massive hunger demonstration of local mothers and their children.

-After the period of economic transition during the 1990s, most enterprises were again privatised.
+Contemporary history (1990–present)

+After 1989 the textile industry in Łódź collapsed and the city suffered from social and economic decline.
+The city's industrial heritage and examples of Polish Art Nouveau became an early tourist attraction.
+In the 2000s the city's main street, the Piotrkowska Street, was revitalized, providing space for shops and restaurants.
+By 2011 the city hosted around 60 festivals per year.

+The local government's efforts to transform the former industrial city into a thriving urban environment and tourist destination formed the basis for the city's failed bid to organise the 2022 International EXPO exhibition on the subject of urban renewal.